Risks and causes of bone cancer

 A study of Ewing’s sarcoma over a period of 30 years in America showed that white Americans have a risk of this type of bone cancer that is nine times higher than black Americans.
 It is not clear why this is.

 One study has shown an increased risk of osteosarcoma and chondrosarcoma in adults who have been exposed to pesticides in their work.
-But this is just one study and we need more evidence before we can say whether pesticides are a risk factor for bone cancer.
+But the study found that the risk was not affected by the length of time people were exposed to pesticides.
+And also this is just one study.
+So we still do not know if there is a link and we need more evidence before we can say whether pesticides are a risk factor for bone cancer.

 Question about cancer?
 Contact our information nurse team